-We have the sole discretion to determine whether common units purchased under the Plan will come from our authorized but unissued common units or from common units purchased on the open market by the Administrator.
-We currently intend to use our authorized but unissued common units for all common units to be purchased under the Plan.
+We have the sole discretion to determine whether common units purchased under the Plan will come from new common units issued by us or from common units purchased on the open market by the Administrator.
+We currently intend to satisfy reinvestments under the Plan by issuing new common units.